-In Wickland Westcott’s Industrial Practice however, our experience is that certain Managing Directors, General Managers and senior operations executives are able to successfully switch sectors, and that these individuals often bring a fresh perspective along with the ability to add value beyond the application of existing industry knowledge.
+In NSCG’s industrial practice however, our experience is that certain managing directors, general managers and senior operations executives are able to successfully switch sectors, and that these individuals often bring a fresh perspective along with the ability to add value beyond the application of existing industry knowledge.

-Those able to make the transition, however, do come with a specific set of skills and characteristics, and Wickland Westcott has recently completed a research project to identify them:
+Those able to make the transition, however, do come with a specific set of skills and characteristics, and NSCG has recently completed a research project to identify them:

 Stephen Forbes, MD Explore Manufacturing (part of the Laing O’Rourke Group) explains the need for: “a set of appropriate KPIs, typically including safety, productivity, cost, quality and customer service, via which you manage performance.
 When moving industry you need the ability to interpret KPIs and to adapt them to the environment that you are working in”.

 High levels of performance are also underlined through the adaptation and application of continuous improvement tools and techniques.
 Keith Broadbent, an Operations Director who has worked in the automotive, telecoms, luxury yacht and electronics sectors, commented: “You need to break down the principles of manufacturing – structures, KPIs and good people; the building blocks are common.
 The overall manufacturing process is essentially made up of a linear sequence of activities which can be measured, manipulated and improved”.